tomseely/tomseely.github.io/docs/index.md

 ![Image showing the account tab within Outlook's settings, with the Signatures option highlighted](https://hackmd.io/_uploads/SyzMhqAAle.png)

 3. Give a name to the signature you will be creating.
+   - For example, a work signature or a school signature.
 4. In the text box, create your custom signature using the options available.
 5. After the signature is finalized, click **Save** to add it to your signature list.